Break-Through-Tech/Wyndham-No-Show_Fraud_Detection_Loyalty_Reservation_Abuse_Protection/Challenge-Project-Overview.md

 - **Overall Recommendation:** REVISE

 ### Advisor Feedback Draft
 The project addresses a relevant and timely issue in hospitality management—a strong starting point.
 To enhance student engagement, consider the following suggestions: 1.
-Simplify the SHAP integration for better understanding among students and provide additional resources or tutorials.
-2. Provide clarity on how to clean and preprocess the synthetic data to avoid mismatched expectations.
-This would benefit students in managing workload efficiently throughout the semester.
+Simplify the SHAP integration for better understanding among students, and maybe provide additional resources or tutorials.
+2. Sharing recommended cleaning and preprocessing of the synthetic data to avoid mismatched expectations.
+This would help students manage their workload more efficiently throughout the semester.
 Overall, I encourage you to clarify these gaps in your project outline to better empower students.
-Let's ensure they have a comprehensive learning experience while tackling real-world applications.
+These steps could help ensure a comprehensive learning experience for the Fellows and a successful project outcome for your team.

 ---